• Proposed

 Threats

 Land conversion for agriculture and logging are major threats to forest habitats in Madagascar.
-The extent to which these practices are impacting the species, though, are highly uncertain.
+The extent to which these practices are impacting the species, though, is highly uncertain.

 Conservation Actions